russiann/promise-sequential/README.md

 })
 ```

-There is only one difference between Promise.all usage and promise-sequencial usage: promise-sequencial receive an Array of functions that each returns a promise.
+There is only one difference between Promise.all usage and promise-sequential usage: promise-sequential receive an Array of functions that each returns a promise.

 Each function brings three params: